Cleverttech/Cleverttech/README.md

 🎓 I’m currently : <br>
 ‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp whihc will end by the month of May.<br>
-‣  delving into DevOp tools like Docker.<br>
+‣  delving deeper into DevOp tools like Docker.<br>
 ‣ javaScript Data Structures and Algorithm.<br>
 ‣ AWS and open to other cloud programming tools.
  <hr>